MMK21Hub/News/Contributing.md

 Cutoff is 7:00 AM UTC.
 After that, run a full update of the Auto-Updating Page, and change the status to 'Fully up-to-date!'.

 Once the page is fuly updated, schedule the weekly email to send at 12:00 PM UTC.

+Once the email is scheduled, it's time to archive.
+Convert the page to the folllowing formats: Markdown, HTML, RTF, Wikitext and Plain Text.
+Then save the outputs to `Archives/<YYYY>/<WW>/<format>.<ext>`.
+Example: `Archives/2020/29/markdown.md` `Archives/2020/29/html.html` `Archives/2020/29/richtext.rtf` `Archives/2020/29/wikitext.txt` `Archives/2020/29/plaintext.txt`.
+Then add a `index.md` in that folder with links to the above files.